59A-4.103: Licensure, Administration and Fiscal Management

 (d) Geriatric Outpatient Nurse Clinic – a treatment room or rooms site in a nursing home used to provide treatment room for the provision of health care to geriatric patients on an outpatient basis, which is staffed by a registered nurse, advanced registered nurse practitioner (ARNP), or by a physician’s assistant.

-(l) Responsible Physician – the licensed physician delegated by the supervising physician as responsible for the services rendered by the registered nurse, physician’s assistant or ARNP in the absence of the supervising physician.
+(l) Responsible Physician – the licensed physician delegated by the supervising physician as responsible for the services rendered by the physician’s assistant or ARNP in the absence of the supervising physician.

 (m) Routine Health Care – the provision of preventive care, detection of health problems, referral for medical care, and management of chronic illness within medical prescriptions.